oliverandcode/oliverandcode.github.io/_posts/2018-08-05-todays-update.md

 * fixed image src in about - it displays now!
 * added both GitHub links in about
 * added title to blog page
-* fixed blog post title formatting! it's actual words now
+* fixed blog post title list formatting! it's actual words now
+* made title, date, and author display on each post page! added post.html in _layouts and changed _config defaults for posts from "default" to "post"

 ### TODO:
 - [x] fix blog post title list formatting (branch: blog)